mobily/ts-belt/docs/benchmarks/introduction.md

 :::info

-All results are saved to file in the `benchmarks/.results` directory.
+Both commands generate a new results file, which is saved in the `benchmarks/.results` directory.
 Don't hesitate to send the results file to me! 😊 (DM me on [Twitter](https://twitter.com/__marcin_) to get more details)

 :::